hundeo:

 If the diarrhea is in a puppy, see your veterinarian immediately.

 The puppy period goes up to 18 weeks of life, depending on the breed.
-A puppy can dehydrate very quickly in contrast to an adult dog.
+A puppy, in contrast to an adult dog, can quickly become dehydrated.
 Since dehydration is life-threatening for the little four-legged friend, we recommend you to go directly to the vet.

 For an apartment